eivind-throndsen-private/touch-weather/README.md

 Edit the `config.json` file to customize:

 - `svg_url`: The URL to the meteogram SVG from yr.no.
-You can usually find the SVG link on the regular weather forecast page on yr.no.
+You can find the SVG link on the regular weather forecast page on yr.no.
 - `image_height`: Height of the image during conversion.
 - `crop_area`: The area of the image to crop `[x, y, width, height]`.
 Relative to image_height.

 ### Running the Container

-To run the container:
+To run the container locally:

 ```bash
 make run
 ```

 This command mounts the `output` directory so you can access the generated image on your host machine.

+To run the container on your Synology NAS you will need to generate the Docker image, upload it to the Synology Container Manager, and configure a container using the image.
+The generated meteogram images can then be loaded by the screensaver on your Squeezebox Touch.